 If you’re wondering what the heck blockchain and NFTs are, here’s what you need to know.

-First of all, non-fungible tokens are essentially just units of data that are recorded via blockchain technology, which is a digital database that is most commonly used as a ledger for transactions.
+First of all, non-fungible tokens including the metaverse coin 2022 lists are essentially just units of data that are recorded via blockchain technology, which is a digital database that is most commonly used as a ledger for transactions.
 The two work hand-in-hand.
 We’ll let Demystified‘s Jake Bowen explain:

 “When you purchase a digital asset via an NFT, the NFT is like a digital certificate which verifies that you are the undisputed owner of that digital asset.
 This system allows digital assets like JPEG images, animated GIFs, the first-ever tweet, or a share of a movie to be bought and sold in much the same way as physical commodities where things like scarcity and supply and demand are at play,” Bowen says.
 “So just like how a traditional painter could sell 100 sign copies of his paintings, a digital painter could mint 100 NFTs to sell 100 unique copies of his digital artwork.”